How To Make Hardtack

 Step Five: Bake for 30 minutes on Each Side

 Preheat the oven to (375°F) = (190°C) degrees.
-Place the hardtack pieces on an ungreased cookie sheet and bake one side for 30 minutes.
-After 30 minutes turn the hardtack over and cook the other side for an additional 30 minutes.
+Place the hardtack pieces on an ungreased cookie sheet and bake for 30 minutes, turning once.
+After 30 minutes, turn the hardtack over and cook the other side for an additional 30 minutes.

-Set the cookie sheet on a cooling rack after baking until the hardtack has cooled.
+Set the cookie sheet on a cooling rack after baking, allowing the hardtack to cool completely.

 Step Six: Cool and Store